By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 Don’t lose your curiosity.

 Curiosity keeps life fun and exciting.
 Little children can become happy over the littlest things.
-When you see each day, and everything in it has new life takes on more meaning.
+When you see each day, and everything in it as new, life takes on more meaning.
 Practice using your childlike mind and seek each day to learn something new.

 Don’t put things off until tomorrow.